micwallace/wallacepos/README.md

 1. Clone the latest WallacePOS release to %your_install_dir% if you haven't done so already.
    The installation dir must be your Apache document root directory!

+2. Run `composer install` in your install directory to update PHP dependencies (you may need to install composer first).

-2. Visit /installer in your browser & follow the installation wizard.
+3. Visit /installer in your browser & follow the installation wizard.

-3. Login to the admin dashboard at /admin, from the menu go to Settings -> Utilities and make sure the feed server has been started successfully.
+4. Login to the admin dashboard at /admin, from the menu go to Settings -> Utilities and make sure the feed server has been started successfully.

 ## Deploying using dokku